 If you do not have certificates already in place on your computer that are configured for the LDAP server then you must obtain a SSL certificate for the LDAP server and import it into the Tableau system keystore.

 Use the "keytool" Java tool to import certificates.
-In a default installation, this tool is installed with Tableau Server at
+In a default installation, this tool is installed with Tableau Server in the following location:

 The password for the Java keystore is

 changeit.
 (Do not change the password for the Java keystore).

 Tableau Server 2021.1 and newer supports two methods for encrypting the LDAP channel for simple bind: StartTLS and LDAPS.

 StartTLS: This is the default configuration for communicating with Active Directory in Tableau Server 2021.2.
 Beginning with Tableau Server 2021.2, TLS is enforced for simple bind LDAP connections to Active Directory.
 This default TLS configuration is enforced for both new installations and for upgrade scenarios.